Gauge invariant quantum thermodynamics: consequences for the first law: Introduction

+Classical thermodynamics and quantum thermodynamics rely on very different paradigms.
 Classical thermodynamics is based on a fundamental fact that we do not have access to microscopic degrees of freedom of a macroscopic system.
-When we take measurements, what we see is an average over space and time since our clocks and rules are not able to follow the underlying complex dynamics of the system.
-From this low ability of controlling the system at hand, also called coarse-graining, thermodynamic variables emerge.
-This is the well known thermodynamic limit~\cite{Callen1985}.
-Leaving such limit and diving towards smaller and smaller scales where fluctuations become important, we still expect the laws of classical thermodynamics to hold on average, and statistical mechanics can be employed in order to properly describe the system~\cite{Sekimoto2010,Seifert2012,Jarzynski1997,Crooks1999}.
+Measurements reveal an average over space and time since our clocks and rules are not able to follow the underlying complex dynamics of the system.
+This is referred to here as low ability of controlling the system at hand, also known as coarse graining, and~it constitutes the well-known thermodynamic limit from which the thermodynamic variables emerge~\cite{Callen1985}.
+Leaving such limit and diving towards smaller and smaller scales where fluctuations become important, we still expect classical thermodynamics to hold on average, and~statistical mechanics can be employed in order to properly describe the system~\cite{Sekimoto2010,Seifert2012,Jarzynski1997,Crooks1999}.

 Diving even deeper, we enter the realm of quantum mechanics, where thermodynamics acquires a different flavor.
-Here the focus is often on systems with a few degrees of freedom, subject to a high level of control.
-In an extreme case, quantum state or process tomography can be performed, revealing full information about density matrices or quantum gates.
-In this context information theory starts playing a crucial role~\cite{Horodecki2003,Skrzypczyk2014,Bera2017,Goold2016} in the sense that thermodynamic quantities like heat, work and entropy are operationally defined in terms of informational ones~\cite{Goold2016}.
+Here, the~focus is often on systems with a few degrees of freedom, subject to a high level of control.
+By~this we mean that in order to compute or measure thermodynamic quantities in this regime we do need to know the state of the system and, most of the times, also the state of the environment.
+In~contrast to classical thermodynamics, we can perform sharp measurements in the quantum realm.
+It is under this context that information theory starts playing a crucial role~\cite{Horodecki2003,Skrzypczyk2014,Bera2017,Goold2016} in the sense that thermodynamic quantities are operationally defined in terms of informational ones~\cite{Goold2016}.

-Therefore, quantum and classical thermodynamics both rely on distinct paradigms.
-While classical thermodynamics rests on the fundamental lack of control over the system's degrees of freedom, quantum thermodynamics requires that the very details of the system's evolution are at least accessible.
-For example, limits to heat engines' efficiency, tighter than the famous Carnot bound, do rely on detailed information about quantum fluctuations during the controlled Lindblad dynamics~\cite{Pietzonka,Miller}.